 CWP Gender-Sensitising Parliaments

-How can you ensure that your Parliament is a gender-sensitive institution?
+How can you make your Parliament a gender-sensitive institution?

 The Commonwealth Women Parliamentarians (CWP) network is an active advocate for women's representation in Parliament, seeking to ensure Parliaments are gender-sensitive institutions.